MarcosMJD/ghcn-d/README.md

 - Project documentation

-  - Explain local (windows) and cloud solutions
+  - Explain local (windows) and cloud solutions.
-  - Update documentation to include setup_vm.
+  - ~~Update documentation to include setup_vm.~~
   - Update documentation to support local windows setup.bat project.
-  - Generate documentation for setup local windows machine
+  - Generate documentation for setup local windows machine applications.
-  - Generate documentation for local solution
+  - Generate documentation for local solution.
+    - Local postgres db in a separate container.
+    - Airflow accessing to local network.
+    - Specific dags for local ingestions.
+    - dbt core installation and usage to run transformation pipelines.

 - Custom dashboard with BQ client for python. (bq api use) or postgresql client for python.
   - Develop Django app for this dashboard.